Acclime helps you set up, manage & advance your business in China and beyond.

-Hong Kong, strategically located in central East Asia, is a natural gateway to the Mainland China.
-With rapid growth of China as its hinterland, Hong Kong, over the past decade since its sovereign changeover, continues its status as an international finance centre, leading business and trade hub in the region.
-Built historically on free market economy, Hong Kong has developed into a contemporary international business platform.
+Hong Kong, strategically located in central East Asia, is a natural gateway to Mainland China.
+And with rapidly growing China as its hinterland, Hong Kong, over the past decade since its sovereign changeover, continues its status as an international finance centre, leading business and trade hub in the region.
+Built historically on a free market economy, Hong Kong has developed into a contemporary international business platform.

 As one of the most premier international financial centres, Hong Kong acts as a favoured conduit for foreign direct investments into China.
-With well development in the past decades, Hong Kong financial specialists are managing risks well in respect of investments into China.
+With significant development in the past decades, Hong Kong financial specialists are managing risks well in respect of investments in China.

 CEPA brings with new business opportunities to China, Hong Kong and foreign investors.
-By establishing business in Hong Kong, foreign investors would enjoy the CEPA benefits and tap in the opportunities of the China market.
+By establishing a business in Hong Kong, foreign investors would enjoy the CEPA benefits and tap into the opportunities of the China market.

 Hong Kong has a comparably simple tax system with low tax rates.
-Under the current tax laws, there are three direct taxes, they are: Profits Tax, Salaries Tax and Property Tax.
+Under the current tax laws, there are three direct taxes: profits tax, salaries tax and property tax.
 Persons carrying on any trade, profession or business in Hong Kong are chargeable to tax on all profits arising in or derived from Hong Kong.

 Taxation of investment-related income